 Basically, you’re playing the rebate game.
 You sign up to try out an offer for free for 30 days.
 As an incentive to try out the offer, you’ll get a small rebate, like $0.75, or even $1-2.

 At the end of 30 days, your credit card will then be billed each month a fee to keep using the product.
 So, of course, you need to cancel before then in order not to be billed.
 Can you make money?
 Yes.
 Not a lot, and you have to be super organized to stay on top of your billing otherwise one charge can knock out all that you “earned.”

 You’ll see various opinions all over the web claiming that Cashcrate is legit and others claiming Cashcrate is a scam.
 The people who claim it’s legitimate are those who are making money and probably haven’t yet forgotten to cancel one of their offers yet.
 The people who claim it’s a scam probably forgot to cancel an offer, got billed, and are now annoyed with the whole process.

-While I do list them in my book, (after all they do actually pay if you follow the rules) in my opinion, there are a lot of other ways you can make money.
+While I do list them in The Work at Home Training Program, (after all they do actually pay if you follow the rules) in my opinion, there are a lot of other ways you can make money.
 If you have extra time and you’re pretty organized, great, but don’t expect a lot of income from them.

 Disclaimer: Links to products and services throughout the site, videos, and blog may or may not contain affiliate links.
 This means, we may or may not earn a small commission from sales originating through this website.
 We would not recommend any product that we wouldn’t use ourselves, regardless of whether we earn commission or not.
 There you go: complete transparency at it’s finest!